trade-bridge-coin/tradebridgecoin-gui/strategies/Strategy_401_Trend_With_Daily_Break_Through.md

     Performance: annual: 41.57%, ttm: 30.60%, ytd: 26.92%

-A daily break-through strategy with some adaptive tactics on a stock index to generate an unbelievable annualized rate of return, and even more magnificent against its risk factor.
+A semi-daily strategy that enhanced the underlying index by providing with an entry tactic to ride the trend, both long and short, with an acceptable relatively low trial-and-error cost.

     Table: Features